 In this guide, you will find how you can make a clinical negligence claims against NHS if you or your loved one has suffered avoidable injury or trauma as a result of NHS negligence.

-Clinical negligence cases include misdiagnosis, late diagnosis, delayed or wrong treatment, prescription errors, surgical errors, among others.
+Actions which could be termed as negligent include misdiagnosis, late diagnosis, delayed or wrong treatment, prescription errors, surgical errors, among others.

-Breach Of Duty Clinical Negligence
+A Doctor’s Breach Of Duty

 Medical professionals owe their patients a duty of care and should therefore ensure that they take decisions and perform actions only in the best interest of their patients.